DBinaghi/plugin-CollectionsPlus/README.md

 Then install it like any other Omeka plugin.

-### Please note

-It would probably be a good idea to add whichever sort field you select to sort by to the list of sort links in your browse views.
+Please note: it would probably be a good idea to add whichever sort field you select to sort by to the list of sort links in your browse views.
 Take a look at the Omeka default theme for an example of how this can be done in `Items/Browse` file:

 	$sortLinks[__('Title')] = 'Dublin Core,Title';
 	$sortLinks[__('Creator')] = 'Dublin Core,Creator';